GeorgeGedox/website-gridsome/content/creating-proxmox-templates/index.md

 ![proxmox interface](./proxmox_template.png)
 This means that you now have a template.

 Right click on it, click on `Clone` and set the `Mode` to `Full Clone` and then fill out the remaining inputs.
-You will get a new VM from that clone.
+You will get a new VM created from that template.

-To use cloud-init, click on the clone you made, go to `Cloud-Init` tab and customize your settings and click on **`Regenerate Image`** and that's it!
+To use cloud-init, click on the new VM you made, go to `Cloud-Init` tab and customize your settings and click on **`Regenerate Image`** and that's it!
 Start your new cloned VM and after waiting for the boot sequence to finish you should get directly to a login prompt.
 Enjoy!